Chapter 8 Advising Travelers with Specific Needs

-- Carr ME Jr, Fandre MN, Oduwa FO.
-Glucose-6-phosphate dehydrogenase deficiency in 2 returning Operation Iraqi Freedom soldiers who developed hemolytic anemia while receiving primaquine prophylaxis for malaria.
+- Carr ME, Jr., Fandre MN, Oduwa FO.
+Glucose-6-phosphate dehydrogenase deficiency in two returning Operation Iraqi Freedom soldiers who developed hemolytic anemia while receiving primaquine prophylaxis for malaria.
 Mil Med.
 2005 Apr;170(4):273–6.

 - Townell N, Looke D, McDougall D, McCarthy JS.
 Relapse of imported Plasmodium vivax malaria is related to primaquine dose: a retrospective study.
-Malaria J. 2012 Jun 22;11(1):214.
+Malar J. 2012 Jun 22;11(1):214.

 - Whitman TJ, Coyne PE, Magill AJ, Blazes DL, Green MD, Milhous WK, et al. An outbreak of Plasmodium falciparum malaria in US Marines deployed to Liberia.
 Am J Trop Med Hyg.
 2010 Aug;83(2):258–65.